All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Mental Health and Self-Care

 Nurses face high rates of burnout, compassion fatigue, and emotional exhaustion.
-Weight loss and improved physical health can support mental resilience, but medication is not a substitute for addressing the emotional aspects of nursing.
+Weight loss and improved physical health can support mental resilience, but medication isn't a substitute for addressing the emotional aspects of nursing.
 Seek support when needed, whether through peer groups, counseling, or simply setting better boundaries around rest and recovery.

 Eligibility